Masterpiece Story: Lovers by Pablo Picasso

-A youthful Bacchus, god of fertility, ritual madness, religious ecstasy and theatre is reclining in classical fashion with grapes and vine leaves in his hair.
+A youthful Bacchus, god of fertility, ritual madness, religious ecstasy, and theatre is reclining in classical fashion with grapes and vine leaves in his hair.
 On a stone table in front of him, there is a bowl of fruit and a large carafe of red wine.
 With his left hand, he holds out to the viewer a shallow goblet of the same wine, maybe toasting and inviting the viewer to join him.
 Read the story of Caravaggio’s Bacchus!

 But something is not right.
-Compared to ideal Renaissance depictions of Ancient gods, a red-faced Bacchus looks more like a drunk teenager waiting for the great party to begin.
-He doesn’t look very much like a god.
+Compared to the ideal Renaissance depictions of Ancient gods, a red-faced Bacchus looks more like a drunk teenager waiting for a great party to begin.
+He doesn’t look like a god.
 His fingernails are dirty and his eyes are a bit sleepy.
 The model’s “antique” toga is recognizable as a contemporary men’s shirt pulled down over one shoulder.
 The dirty mattress peeking out under a not-too-clean sheet.
 This is one of the most human-like gods created in art history.

 According to some scientists, Caravaggio delivered an accurate and precise diagnosis of Alcohol Use Disorder (AUD) with all its neurological and psychiatric symptoms: the skin rosacea, the impaired fine and gross motor movements; the hand tremor resulting in the undulating wine inside the chalice, and the possibility exists of losing the balance of the model’s right elbow and hitting the fragile carafe.
 The dilated blood vessels showed by the flushed face, swollen eyelids, and red hands.
 Pure realism!